lukastk/interlinearize/README.md

 as `interlinearize` makes use of its `ebook-convert`.
 Furthermore, you'll need to have Python 3 installed.

-If you do want to "install" `interlinearizer` (i.e. make it accessible from anywhere within the terminal), you can move `interlinearize.py` to `/usr/local/bin`:
+If you do want to "install" `interlinearize` (i.e. make it accessible from anywhere within the terminal), you can move `interlinearize.py` to `/usr/local/bin`:

-    chmod +x interlinearizer.py
+    chmod +x interlinearize.py
-    cp interlinearizer.py /usr/local/bin/interlinearizer
+    cp interlinearize.py /usr/local/bin/interlinearize

 or any other folder that is in your `PATH` environmental variable.
 If you do this, then `interlinearize` will automatically generate configuration